zopefoundation/zope.html/src/zope/html/README.txt

 - The editor only deals with what can be contained inside a <body>
   element; anything that goes outside that, including the <body> and
   </body> tags, get lost or damaged.
 If there's any way to configure
-  FCKeditor to deal with such material, it isn't documented.
+  CKEditor to deal with such material, it isn't documented.

 - There's no real control of the HTML source; whitespace is not preserved as a programmer would expect.
 That's acceptable in many